almejiaga/ISGen/README.md

 #   1) Prepare your input files

-For running ISgen you will need a few files:
+For running ISgen you will need a four files:

 ## 1.1) ped file

 The ped file is a standard plink ped file, with at least three columns: